richinrix/Playfaircipher/README.md

 This uses Playfair cipher encryption and decryption.

-The input as for the
+The input asks for the :
 * message u want to encrypt/decrypt.
 * the secret key with only which u can decrypt the text message.